California becomes the first state to ban 4 food additives linked to disease

 The FDA-allowed additives raise health concerns for many

-The Food and Drug Administration banned the use of red dye 3 in cosmetics in 1990, after evidence showed it caused cancer in lab animals.
-But the government has yet to prohibit its use in food, and it's an ingredient in candies such as Brach's candy corn and Pez.
+The Food and Drug Administration banned the use of red dye 3 in cosmetics in 1990 after evidence showed it caused cancer in lab animals.
+But the government hasn't prohibited its use in food, and it's an ingredient in candies such as Brach's candy corn and Pez candies.
 Brominated vegetable oil and potassium bromate have also been associated with harmful effects on the respiratory and nervous systems, while propylparaben may negatively impact reproductive health.

 "It's unacceptable that the U.S. is so far behind the rest of the world when it comes to food safety," Gabriel said in a statement after Newsom signed the law.